ajitrajasekharan/bert_pretrain_wrapper/README.md

 ## Single GPU run
 ```
 Parameters to be set.
-INPUT_PRETRAIN_FILE - location where all the training records are stored
+- INPUT_PRETRAIN_FILE - location where all the training records are stored
-OUTPUT_DIR - location where training outputs are stored - the checkpoints
+- OUTPUT_DIR - location where training outputs are stored - the checkpoints
-BERT_VOCAB_FILE - location of vocab from step 3
+- BERT_VOCAB_FILE - location of vocab from step 3
-BERT_SCRIPTS  - location where github scripts of Google’s pretraining scripts are
+- BERT_SCRIPTS  - location where github scripts of Google’s pretraining scripts are
-MAX_PREDICTIONS_PER_SEQ - should match what was used in step 4.
+- MAX_PREDICTIONS_PER_SEQ - should match what was used in step 4.
-TRAIN_BATCH_SIZE - 64 for < 20; 32 for < 40; 8 for rest
+- TRAIN_BATCH_SIZE - 64/32/16 based on memory availability
-MAX_SEQ_LENGTH - should match what was used in step 4.
+- MAX_SEQ_LENGTH - should match what was used in step 4.
-NUM_TRAIN_STEPS - I did 100k for < 20; 500k < 40; and 30k for rest.
+- NUM_TRAIN_STEPS - I did 100k for < 20; 500k < 40; and 30k for rest.
 This may need to be done based on how the cum distribution of words shifts - we don’t want the histogram tails to be too short.
-NUM_WARMUP_STEPS - this is 1% of train steps for the first checkpoint.
+- NUM_WARMUP_STEPS - this is 1% of train steps for the first checkpoint.
 0 for all subsequent trainings
-MAX_EVAL_STEPS - number of evaluations.
+- MAX_EVAL_STEPS - number of evaluations.
 Only the last evaluation results  are saved though.
 I haven't figured how to make it save all eval results.
-SAVE_CHECK_POINT_STEPS - too many checkpoints can cause us to run out of diskspace if we are low on it.
+- SAVE_CHECK_POINT_STEPS - too many checkpoints can cause us to run out of diskspace if we are low on it.
 I did checkpointing every 5k steps

-LEARNING_RATE - default works reasonably well.
+- LEARNING_RATE - default works reasonably well.
 Range to experiment 1 e-4 to 4 e-5

-CONTINUED_TRAINING - set this to 0 for initial training and to 1 for subsequent training
+- CONTINUED_TRAINING - set this to 0 for initial training and to 1 for subsequent training
-INIT_CHECKPOINT - location of the checkpoint to resume from when CONTINUED_TRAINING is set to 1
+- INIT_CHECKPOINT - location of the checkpoint to resume from when CONTINUED_TRAINING is set to 1

 ```